armitage-labs/creem-betterauth/README.md

 ### 🖥️ Server-Side Utilities

 Use these functions directly in Server Components, Server Actions, or API routes **without** going through Better Auth endpoints.
+These functions can be used independently from your plugin configuration.
+You may specify different options, such as a separate API key or test mode, when calling them.

 #### Import Server Utilities